uxsolutions/bootstrap-datepicker/TESTS.md

 Failed tests and their failed assertions will be printed to the console.
 A results summary will be printed at the end.

+To generate coverage statistics, use [JSCoverage](http://siliconforks.com/jscoverage/) to instrument the js files:

+    $ cd tests/
+    $ jscoverage ../js/ ../instrumented/
+    $ phantomjs run-qunit.js tests.html

+Coverage percentage will be included in the output summary, and a highlighted line-by-line html file will be generated.

 # Shout-out

 Thanks to Rod @ While One Fork for the